AnyChart/docs.anychart.com/Common_Settings/Legend/Advanced_Settings.md

 title.fontColor("#96a6a6");
 ```

 You can also enable and adjust the title separator: use the {api:anychart.core.ui.Legend#titleSeparator}titleSeparator(){api} method, combined with the methods of the {api:anychart.core.ui.Separator}anychart.core.ui.Separator{api} class.
-For example, this how the fill and stroke are adjusted:
+This is how the fill and stroke are adjusted:

 ```
 // enable and configure the title separator